 The test hole locations were selected by Paterson to provide general coverage of the proposed development taking into consideration the existing site features and underground utilities.
-The test hole locations and ground surface elevation at each test hole location were surveyed by Paterson.
-The ground surface elevations at the borehole locations were referenced to a temporary benchmark (TBM), consisting of the mag nail located in a telephone pole on the opposite side of Hinchey Avenue from the subject site with a geodetic elevation of 63.51 m.
-The location of the test holes and ground surface elevation at each test hole location are presented on Drawing PG5233-1 - Test Hole Location Plan in Appendix 2.
+The test hole locations and ground surface elevation at each test hole location were surveyed by Paterson and referenced to a geodetic datum.
+The location of the test holes and ground surface elevation at each test hole location are presented on Drawing PG5312-1 - Test Hole Location Plan in Appendix 2.